tr325/aoc23/README.md

 ## Day 4 problem statement:

 1. Each card has winning numbers and your numbers, separated by `|`.
-A match is worth a point, with each subsequant match on a card doubple the points.
+A match is worth a point, with each subsequant match on a card double the points.
 Find the sum of points for all cards.